 - Use petrol or paraffin on a charcoal barbecue

-Are often considered as quicker, cleaner and easier to control.
-But there are a few things you need to consider when using a gas barbecue.
+Gas barbecues are often considered as quicker, cleaner, and easier to control.
+But there are a few things you need to consider when using one.

 - Ensure the controls and cylinder value are turned off before changing the gas